ranjanZ/CVPR2018_Dehazing/Readme.md

 ```

 ## Publication
-Sanchayan Santra, Ranjan Mondal, and Bhabatosh Chanda.
-"Learning a Patch Quality Comparator for Single Image Dehazing."
-IEEE Transactions on Image Processing 27, no. 9 (2018).
+Ranjan Mondal, Sanchayan Santra and Bhabatosh Chanda.
+"Image Dehazing by Joint Estimation of Transmittance and Airlight using Bi-Directional Consistency Loss Minimized FCN" Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition Workshop.
+2018, pp-920-928.

 BibTeX:
 ```